florianberthier/Final-SQA-final-assignement/README.md

 1. Project structure
 Imagine and create the structure of the project with all the classes and variables that will have to be present for the project.
 Time: **2 hours**.

+2. Create a survey
+Create the survey creation method.
+Of course, like every other part, you have to integrate the tests.
+Time: **25 min**.

 ## Project Documentation

 ## Unit testing and Test-Driven development